ContextLab/davos/paper/paper.md

 ![](snippets/snippet5.pdf)

 Because `davos` parses onion comments at runtime, required packages are validated and installed in a just-in-time manner.
-Thus it is possible in most cases to `smuggle` a specific package version or revision even if a different version has already been loaded.
+Thus, it is possible in most cases to `smuggle` a specific package version or revision even if a different version has already been loaded.
 This opens the door to more complex use cases that take advantage of multiple versions of a package within a single interpreter session (e.g., loading an unstable development version only when necessary to use a new feature, comparing performance across versions for demos or regression testing, etc.).